Salt & Wind Travel

 In Hawaii, when you are finished with something — be it a meal or work — you say you are pau, as in to say that you’re pau with the kalua pork on your Aloha plate.

-The term even extends to happy hour because that time is known as pau hana.
-For your own pau hana at home, try this Daiquiri Moderno Cocktail from our friends at the Luana Bar at Maui’s Fairmont Kea Lani.
+The term extends to happy hour because that time is known as pau hana.
+For your pau hana at home, try this Daiquiri Moderno Cocktail from our friends at the Luana Bar at Maui’s Fairmont Kea Lani.

 Brok da mout

-This phrase is spelled a few different ways, but the meaning is always the same: that whatever you just ate was incredibly satisfying.
+This phrase is spelled a few different ways, but the meaning is always the same: whatever you ate was incredibly satisfying.
 It’s a local slang term you throw out when something is even more delicious than ‘ono can describe.

 For example, here’s where you should go for some brok da mout malasadas.